zng-ui/zng/TODO/_current.md

 * Fix scrollbar click.
     - Fix scrollbar click hit_test (`on_mouse_down` doesn't happen below the thumb)
+    - Scrollbar was actually just the size of thumb?
+    - Why did the background color extend to bottom?
+* Implement mouse click repeat.
+    - Let widgets set their own mouse click mode?
+    - WPF RepeatButton allows a config for initial delay + repeat interval.
+    - Repeat flag can integrate with gesture click event that already has one from keyboard repeat.

 * Parallelize windows?
     - Multiple window updates can happen in parallel.